 |Alma Mater:||West London College of Brunel University|

-After four seasons at the helm of the Oklahoma soccer program, head coach Matt Potter has begun to see his vision for the team take shape.
+After six seasons at the helm of the Oklahoma soccer program, head coach Matt Potter has begun to see his vision for the team take shape.
 A proven leader and builder of successful programs, Potter arrived at OU in December 2011 with the goal of positioning the Sooners as one of the nation's elite soccer teams.

+Following the season, a pair of Sooners in Ressler (second team) and Kaylee Dao (freshman team) garnered All-Big 12 accolades, and 11 players earned Academic All-Big 12 honors.
 In Potter's third season at Oklahoma, the Sooners took a huge step forward.
 Despite being picked to finish last in the preseason Big 12 poll, Oklahoma earned 10 wins on the way to its first NCAA Tournament berth under Potter.

 Oklahoma posted victories over five ranked teams on the season, most notably No. 6 Florida on August 29.
 The team's strong start led to its highest ranking in program history, a No. 15 spot in the NSCAA poll.
 After a tough stretch of Big 12 play, the Sooners were able to rally for a Halloween night win over No. 14 Kansas before taking their first two matches of the Big 12 Tournament.
 They finished as runners-up in Kansas City and earned a trip to the NCAA Tournament for the first time since 2010.